-Greek Village Salad is rustic combination of garden vegetables, feta cheese and kalamata olives－but no lettuce.
-The basic ingredients are tossed in a flavorful vinaigrette that will transport you to Greece…or at least make you feel like you’re in an authentic Greek restaurant!
+Greek Village Salad is rustic combination of garden vegetables, feta cheese, and Kalamata olives–but no lettuce.
+The basic ingredients are tossed with a flavorful vinaigrette that will transport you to Greece…or at least make you feel like you’re in an authentic Greek restaurant!

 There’s something quite special about a salad that nails authentic Greek flavor.
 The tangy, herby, perfectly seasoned blend of vinegar, lemon juice, oregano and olive oil is something to behold.